 - To advance the state of playwrights in the American theater by providing them with space, time, and resources.

 - To influence the working environment of theaters by embedding playwrights in them.

 - To help the field (including other funders) understand the value of embedding playwrights in theaters.

 - To work toward an ideal of having writers become salaried employees of all theaters.

-Fourteen playwrights will be salaried staff members in residence for three years at fourteen theaters in eleven cities.
+Fourteen playwrights are salaried staff members in residence for three years at fourteen theaters in eleven cities.
 The inaugural Residency cohort is as follows: